There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 These are problems that prevent search engines from being able to crawl and index your site properly.

-Did you know that Crawl errors can hurt your website’s performance in search results?
+Did you know that Crawl errors can hurt your performance in search results?

 If you see a sudden increase in this KPI, it’s a sign that something is wrong with your website and you need to investigate further.

-You may check and improve the crawl errors of your site by visiting Google Search Console, under the “Coverage” tab:
+You may check them by visiting Google Search Console, under the “Craws Stats” tab:

 On-Page Optimization Score